SortAnon/PonySorter/README.md

 * If everything worked correctly, the three Listen buttons at the top should play audio when clicked.

 ## How to use
 * Load an episode.
-You can either click the buttons at the top, or use the numeric keys as indicated.
+Check the thread to see who's working on what.
 * Listen to all three versions of the line.
+You can either click the buttons at the top, or use the numeric keys as indicated.
 * Adjust the metadata as necessary.
 * Select the audio source that strikes the best balance between quality and noise reduction.
 * If you made a mistake, use the leftmost button to go back a line.